Mulhollandrl/coding_test_for_ltap/README.md

 <br>

+Start: 9:08 PM

+This is the section where I will export a csv file.

+I had to look up how to create a file if it does not exist, but the rest of the process was pulled from memory.

+End: 9:22 PM

 ###END

 That is unfortunately all that I have time for.
 This has been a really fun and informative assignment.
 It has showed me a few points that I could improve on such as code styling, but has also shown me how much I know, and how much I can accomplish on my own.
 It was really fun to learn pandas, and then switch to learning matplotlib.
 I love both!